fahlman/SVELauncher/README.md

 #### The Less Easy, but Better Way

 *In the example below we're going to install Content Patcher.
-In the command below replace ContentPatcher with the name of folder of the mod you want to install*
+In the command below replace ContentPatcher with the name of folder of the mod you want to install.*

 1. Install the mod using the standard procedure in the default Mods folder.
 2. Open Terminal.app (You're an ol' hack by now).